 Questions related to construction, such as schedule and traffic management, should be directed to Chapman Industries – 250-549-2907 (office) or to 250-550-6563 (Site Supervisor).

-- Project Scope: To improve both traffic and pedestrian safety, new features will be installed on Kalamalka Road.
+- Project Scope: To improve both traffic and pedestrian safety including:

-- A signaled pedestrian light was installed at the corner of Kalamalka Road and Westkal Road to provide safer crossing of Westkal Road. (complete).
+- A signaled pedestrian light installed at the corner of Kalamalka Road and Westkal Road.

-- 3-way stop signs will be installed on Kalamalka Road at the intersections of McClounie Drive and Kidston Road in July.
-This will give drivers a full two months to get used to the new signs prior to the resumption of school in the fall.
+- 3-way stop signs will be installed on Kalamalka Road at both the intersections of McClounie Drive and Kidston Road.

-- A third raised crosswalk will be installed on Kalamalka Road at the eastern parking lot exit of Coldstream Elementary School, where there is already a painted crosswalk.
-The works will be completed summer 2025.
+- A third raised crosswalk will be installed on Kalamalka Road at the eastern parking lot exit of Coldstream Elementary School.

 - Project Scope: To removed the log house from Kalavista Park